m-cain/mnemo/memory-bank/activeContext.md

 - Progressive implementation will enable faster iteration and validation
 - Clear separation between authentication, inventory, and location services will improve maintainability
 - Regular documentation updates in the memory bank will be crucial for project continuity
+- Correct configuration of the Go module path at the project root is essential for resolving local package imports.